5 min read

 Published on

 Cost of Goods Sold (COGS) is the total of all the costs that go into producing a product.
-For farms and other food businesses, accurately calculating COGS is crucial for understanding how to price meat and produce ensure profitability and market competitiveness.
+For farms, ranches, food hubs CSA operations, this is the foundation of pricing your products and knowing how to price meat, produce, and value added items profitably.
+Knowing how to calculate cost of goods sold helps manage COGS farm expenses, calculate cost of sales and understand the cost of production in agriculture.
 Calculating this value can become complicated depending on the number of different products you produce and the costs associated with producing each.

 Value of Inventory at the Beginning of the Year